2018ik/2018ik.github.io/_wiki/song_of_songs_book.markdown

 ## Background

 **Song of Songs** is a poem of the progressive experience of an individual believer's loving fellowship with Christ, illustrated by the history of love in an excellent marriage.
-Although the poem literally depicts the relationship between King Solomon and the Shulammite, a country girl (S.S.
-6:13), this is a parallel to the relationship of God to His believers in the New Testament.
-The Lord wants a bride that matches Him, and the preparation of this bride is seen in six major stages.
+The poem's depiction of a relationship between King Solomon and the Shulammite, a country girl (S.S.
+6:13), is a parallel to the relationship of God to His believers in the New Testament.
+The Lord wants a bride that matches Him in maturity, and the preparation of this bride is seen in six major stages.

 ## Summary